nare0316/cpp-RBTree-visualizer-/README.md

 A C++ templated Red-Black Tree implementation with an integrated SFML graphical visualization tool.

+✔️ When inserting sequential elements into a Binary Search Tree (BST), the tree degrades into a standard linked list, and the time complexity of the search algorithm can drop to $O(n)$.
+On the other hand, the strict balancing of an AVL tree can significantly slow down operations.
+Red-Black (RB) Trees, however, find the golden mean.
+By using red and black colors, self-balancing provides a looser balance compared to AVL, but offers higher performance during data insertion and deletion processes.
+✔️ For the most part, C++ STL containers such as std::map, std::set, std::multimap, and std::multiset are implemented using Red-Black trees, as are Java's TreeMap and TreeSet.
+Additionally, the Linux kernel's Completely Fair Scheduler module, which is responsible for distributing CPU time allocated to running programs, uses an RB tree for its operation.

 A red-black tree is a binary search tree that satisûes the following red-black
 properties: